latj/Azure-VM-workshop/README.md

 az deployment sub create --location "SwedenCentral" --name "vm" --template-file vm/main.bicep --parameters @vm/main.parameters.json
 ```

-The template deploys both a windows virtual machine and a Linux virtual machine.
-You can view the virtual machines through the Azure portal.
+The template deploys both a windows virtual machine (defined in `windows.bicep`) and a Linux virtual machine (defined in `linux.bicep`).
+The machines can be viewed through the Azure Portal.

-### 3.2 Enable Disk Encryption on the VM
+### 2.2 Enable Disk Encryption on the VM

+// TODO - FIX BICEP FOR LINUX

-[Azure Disk Encryption](https://learn.microsoft.com/en-us/azure/virtual-machines/extensions/azure-disk-enc-windows) uses BitLocker to provide full disk encryption on Azure virtual machines running Windows.
-This solution is integrated with [Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/general/overview) to manage disk encryption keys and secrets.
+[Azure Disk Encryption for Windows Virtual Machines](https://learn.microsoft.com/en-us/azure/virtual-machines/extensions/azure-disk-enc-windows) uses BitLocker to provide full disk encryption on Azure virtual machines running Windows.
+[Azure Disk Encryption for Linux virtual machines](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/disk-encryption-overview)uses the DM-Crypt feature of Linux to provide full disk encryption of the OS disk and data disks.
+Both solutions are integrated with [Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/general/overview) to manage disk encryption keys and secrets.

-By passing the parameter `-diskEncryption $true` to the deployment of the `main.bicep` file the content of `diskEncryption.bicep` is deployed in addition to what is inside the `vm.bicep` file.
+By passing the parameter `-diskEncryption $true` to the deployment of the `main.bicep` file the content of `diskEncryption.bicep` is deployed in addition to what is inside the `linux.bicep` and `windows.bicep` file.
 This will create a key in a key vault which will be used to encrypt the disks on the VM using  Azure Disk Encryption

 ```powershell
 az deployment sub create --location "SwedenCentral" --name "vmWithDiskEncryption" --template-file vm/main.bicep --parameters @vm/main.parameters.json --parameters enableDiskEncryption='true'
 ```

-### 3.3 Enable VM Insights and Deploy a data collection rule
+### 2.3 Enable VM Insights and Deploy a data collection rule

 [VM insights](https://learn.microsoft.com/en-us/azure/azure-monitor/vm/vminsights-overview) monitors the performance and health of virtual machines.
 It can be accessed in the portal by navigating to the Virtual Machine and then selecting "Insights" from the "Monitoring" Section in the left pane.